exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials: Example Applications

 \section{Example Applications}

-A compelling demonstration of the exa-AMD framework is its application to accelerated discovery and design of rare-earth-free permanent magnets in the ternary Fe-Co-Zr system.
-One of the hallmarks of exa-AMD is its user-focused interface and workflow: the user simply specifies a set of chemical elements---in this case, \texttt{Fe}, \texttt{Co}, and \texttt{Zr}---and the directory containing the prototype structures, and the framework automates the entire process of generating, screening, and validating hypothetical compounds, requiring minimal manual intervention.
+A compelling demonstration of the exa-AMD framework is its application to accelerated discovery and design of rare-earth-free permanent magnets in the ternary Fe-Co-Zr system \cite{FeCoZr}.
+One of the hallmarks of exa-AMD is its user-focused interface and workflow: the user simply specifies a set of chemical elements---in this case, Fe, Co, and Zr---and the framework automates the entire process of generating, screening, and validating hypothetical compounds using the prototype structures provided by exa-AMD by default, requiring minimal manual intervention.

-After specifying the elements, the workflow proceeds by generating a broad pool of candidate structures using database-driven template substitution, combinatorial permutation, and lattice scaling.
+After specifying the elements, the workflow proceeds by generating a broad pool of candidate structures using elemental substitution on template structures and lattice scaling.
 CGCNN predicts the formation energies for nearly 900,000 candidate Fe-Co-Zr compositions in under 15 minutes using a single GPU node.
 Structures with predicted formation energy below a set threshold (e.g., $E_\mathrm{f} < -0.1$~eV/atom) are automatically filtered in.
 After removing duplicated structures, this yields about 3,100 distinct candidates for ab initio validation.
-The subsequent first-principles (VASP) relaxation of all 3,100 structures was completed in less than 12 hours on a modest GPU cluster.
+Subsequent first-principles calculations using VASP, including structural relaxation and total energy calculations for all 3,100 structures, were completed in less than 12 hours on a single GPU node with 4 GPUs.
 The only user input required throughout this discovery pipeline was the choice of target elements.
 All stability screening, filtering, relaxation, and post-processing were handled automatically, demonstrating both the simplicity and power of the exa-AMD approach.

-As a final output, exa-AMD provided significantly updated convex hulls for the Fe-Co-Zr phase diagram (Fig.~\ref{fig:FeCoZr-hull}), as well as an annotated list of newly predicted stable and low-energy (metastable) ternary compounds.
-Nine new stable Fe-Co-Zr phases and 81 promising metastable compounds (within 0.1 eV/atom above the hull) were discovered, dramatically extending the known landscape for this key system.
-For selected candidates, exa-AMD also provided DFT-optimized crystal structures, site-specific magnetic properties, and both electronic band structures and densities of states (as in Table~1 and supplementary figures of the Fe-Co-Zr study).
+As a final output, the exa-AMD framework provided a significantly updated convex hull for the Fe-Co-Zr phase diagram (Fig.~\ref{fig:FeCoZr-hulls-comparison}).
+The calculated results revealed a dramatically extended known landscape for this key system, including the discovery of nine new stable Fe-Co-Zr phases and 81 promising metastable compounds (those within $0.1$ eV/atom above the hull).
+Beyond phase stability predictions, exa-AMD provides DFT-optimized crystal structures for these new compounds.
+Optional postprocessing can be employed for selected candidates to calculate complex materials properties, such as site-specific magnetic properties, electronic band structures, and densities of states when required \cite{FeCoZr}.